natashaclerkin/bia-MS3/README.md

 ## Design

 ### Typography
-The following fonts were used:

- was used for the navigation elements. was used for headings.
-Regular was used for the general text.
-(I wanted to use `'Montserrat'` so I used this font along with `sans-serif;` as a backup font to maintain the clean-cut image.)
+I wanted to use [Montserrat](https://fonts.google.com/specimen/Montserrat#about) for the headings and [Open Sans](https://fonts.google.com/specimen/Open+Sans/#about) as a supporting body font to achieve the desired clean-cut image.

-## Icons
+### Icons
 Materialize icons has been used for this project.

 ### Color Scheme